peacelovingng/data-science-portfolio/README.md

 ### Natural Language Processing
 PDF documents were parsed and certain key terms are extracted relating to health and safety.

-### Data Analysis and Visualization
+### Data Analysis, Visualization and Pre-Processing

 #### Data Cleansing and Normalization
-A mini-project completed to clean and normalize U.S. Geological Survey (USGS) data and merged with a data obtained from The Indian Health Service.
+A mini-project to clean and normalize U.S. Geological Survey (USGS) data and merged with a data obtained from The Indian Health Service.
 The purpose of this project is to demonstrate data wrangling that is typical before analysis.

+#### Data Visualization
+Poverty rate by county in The United States was visualized with explanation and background.